Web Development and Internet Applications

 Students apply sound software engineering principles in the design and implementation of a major web-related project.
 Students work in teams under the direction of a staff advisor.
 The projects undertaken are conceived either internally (by the College) or externally (local industry or organizations).
 In the case of external projects, the industry professionals act as customers.
 Students must produce appropriate documentation to support the project progression.
 A formal project presentation to peers, faculty, staff and invited guests is required at the end of the course.

-Pre-requisites: CST8257 and CST8258
+Pre-requisites: CST8257 AND CST8258

 CST8325 Current Trends in Web Application Development